-The Fund measures and recognises financial assets and liabilities at fair value through profit or loss on a recurring basis.
+The Trust measures and recognises the financial assets and liabilities at fair value through profit or loss on a recurring basis.

-- Financial assets/liabilities at fair value through profit or loss (see Note 5) - Derivative financial instruments (see Note 6)
+• Financial assets at fair value through profit or loss (see Note 5)

-The Fund has no assets or liabilities measured at fair value on a non-recurring basis in the current reporting period.
+The Trust has no assets or liabilities measured at fair value on a non-recurring basis in the current reporting period.